 Don’t Lie to Yourself

 This is probably one of the most important points I’ll share.
 Humans are easily prone to self-deception because we have emotional attachments to our beliefs.
 We begin to identify ourselves based on them, even if they’ve caused us pain before.
 We’ll deceive ourselves to trust something that isn’t true, whether as an easier way out of a troublesome situation, or out of fear of facing and overcoming it.
 When we do this, we’re denying ourselves from a true reality that we know we deserve.

 Self awareness and honesty are critical keys to shutting down negative thoughts and heading toward a more positive path.
 It can be very easy in the heat of a negative mindset to begin mustering up a variety of reasons as to why you’re feeling desolate — even if they actually have nothing to do with it, or you know deep-down inside that the reasons aren’t true.
-This is self destructive, and can only cause you to spiral downward into an unhealthy state of mind, which you obviously don’t want!
+This can be very self destructive and cause you to spiral downward into an unhealthy, oftentimes cyclical, state of mind, which you obviously don’t want.

 It’s an emotional, mental and physical defense mechanism to distort the way we see and feel things, or automatically trust our inner monster — it’s an easier route, after all, not having to face your feelings, but it’s incredibly toxic.
 The negative thoughts can consume our minds without us even being aware of them or how false they actually are, causing us to believe what our minds are making up for ourselves.
 Of course, it’s good to trust one’s judgement based on experiences and knowing who we are, but if you’re in the opposite state of mind, feeling like you’ve lost yourself and not knowing who you are, it doesn’t exactly make sense to trust your own thoughts, does it?
 That’s when you know you need to take a step back and be honest with yourself, even if it means seeking the assistance from others.
 Communicating your thoughts can be a challenge, but it’s so, so important and worth it .